omertafveez-2001/omertafveez-2001.github.io/blogs/reasoning-primer/reasoning-primer.md

 1. How does Human Reasoning differs compared to LLM Reasoning <br>
 Humans use neural-symbolic reasoning: a mixture of intuition and explicit symbolic manipulation.
 The brain supports working memory, goal-directed planning, and causal models.
 We can apply rules, logic, and abstraction deliberately. <br>
 LLMs perform next-token prediction using a statistical function learned from large corpora.
-All "reasoning" emerges from pattern completition, not explicit symbolic rules.
+All "reasoning" emerges from pattern completion, not explicit symbolic rules.
 LLMs do not maintain persistent working memory; they rely on the context window and hidden activations.

 2. Reasoning in LLMs is not as simple.<br>
 *Setting*: Imagine you are sitting in an exam, and for some very *weird* reason, you somehow knew that the question you are about to attempt is almost the same as the question from previous examination (maybe in the previous year or semester), so you try to copy the previous answer that you had memorized to ensure it resembles marking scheme. <br>